timholy/SnoopCompile.jl/docs/src/snoopi.md

 # [Snooping on inference: `@snoopi`](@id macro-snoopi)

-The most useful tool is a macro, `@snoopi`, which is only available on Julia 1.2 or higher.
+If you can't use `@snoopi_deep` due to Julia version constraints, the most useful choice is `@snoopi`, which is available on Julia 1.2 or higher.

 Julia can cache inference results, so you can use `@snoopi` to generate `precompile` directives for your package.
 Executing these directives when the package is compiled